AEADataEditor/aeadataeditor.github.io/_projects/project5.md

 The AEA Data Editor is happy to announce a pilot project for an **internship with the AEA Data Editor.** The collaborating institutions are **Cornell University (AEA Data Editor), Wellesley College, Haverford College, University of Notre Dame, and  University of Colorado Boulder**.

 > NOTE: Interns cannot apply independently at this time.
-If you are a student at one of the above institutions, please contact the local organizer.
+Applications for 2024 are closed.
 If you are an interested local organizer, please contact Lars Vilhuber for further details on how to join in 2025.

 The internship will be a 10-12 week, part-time (20 hours per week) *paid* position.